 Notice fee - £45 per person (non-refundable) - M10s received from 1 May 2022 onwards

 Civil marriage solemnisation or civil partnership registration - £55

 There are a number of ways to pay for your marriage or civil partnership fees:

-- Send cash or a cheque (payable to Dumfries and Galloway Council) when you submit your M10 or CP10 forms and documentation
+- Send a cheque (payable to Dumfries and Galloway Council) when you submit your M10 or CP10 forms and documentation

 Other charges may also apply for civil ceremonies depending on the location or date you choose.
 Ask your registrar for further details.